AKozhuhov/recipe-fleep/README.md

 # Fleep for Franz
 This is the unofficial Franz recipe for Fleep

-#Requirements
+# Requirements
 This recipe only works for Franz 5.X, get it now at http://meetfranz.com

-#Installation
+# Installation
 1) Clone/download the folder recipe-fleep.

 2) Open the Franz Recipe folder on your machine:

-Mac: ~/Library/Application Support/Franz/recipes/
+  * Mac: ~/Library/Application Support/Franz/recipes/
-Windows: %appdata%/Franz/recipes/
+  * Windows: %appdata%/Franz/recipes/
-Linux: ~/.config/Franz/recipes/
+  * Linux: ~/.config/Franz/recipes/

-3)Create a dev folder if you have not already done so
+3) Create a dev folder if you have not already done so

-4)Unzip and copy the recipe-fleep folder into the recipes dev directory 5)Restart Franz
+4) Unzip and copy the recipe-fleep folder into the recipes dev directory
+5) Restart Franz

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)